 The Disadvantages of Arbitration

 - The award (decision) is binding and only subject to appeal on a question of law.
+This means that until there is a change in the legislation, it is not possible to appeal an arbitrator’s finding of facts.

 - The process while not as expensive as litigation is more expensive than mediation because of the degree of formality required by this process.
+The more formal the process the more expensive it is but it is still less expensive than mediation because of the much shorter time frame to resolve a dispute.

 This process will not suit everyone